XrayR-project/XrayR-doc/xrayr-pei-zhi-wen-jian-shuo-ming/config.md

         LimitSpeed: 0 # The speedlimit of a limited user (unit: mbps)
         LimitDuration: 0 # How many minutes will the limiting last (unit: minute)
       GlobalDeviceLimitConfig:
-        Limit: 0 # The global device limit of a user, 0 means disable
+        Enable: false # Enable the global device limit of a user
         RedisAddr: 127.0.0.1:6379 # The redis server address
         RedisPassword: YOUR PASSWORD # Redis password
         RedisDB: 0 # Redis DB